MSDNicrosoft/AdvancedVelocityManager/README.md

 ## Acknowledgements

-The development of this plugin was inspired by other open-source projects, including but not limited to [cancellable-chat](https://github.com/ZhuRuoLing/cancellable-chat), [lls-manager](https://github.com/plusls/lls-manager), [artifex](https://github.com/InsinuateProjects/artifex), and [TrMenu](https://github.com/TrPlugins/TrMenu) .<br>
+The development of this plugin was inspired by other open-source projects, including but not limited to [cancellable-chat](https://github.com/ZhuRuoLing/cancellable-chat) and [lls-manager](https://github.com/plusls/lls-manager).<br>
 We appreciate the contributions of these projects to the open-source community.

 ## Support and Community